 If you’re coming to an iPhone from an Android phone, remember that some data may not easily transfer over, and you will have to get used to a new software operating system.
 For example, data saved in some messaging apps (WhatsApp, for example) can be difficult to export or import, so you may start with a clean slate.
 While iOS is logical and easy to use, it will feel different, so expect a learning curve before it feels like home.

 Another aspect newcomers may not realize straight away is that Apple iPhones do not have expandable storage.
 When you buy a 64GB, 256GB, or 512GB iPhone, that’s all the storage space you get.
 Some Android phones have a MicroSD card slot, but not an iPhone.
 Instead, you can use the included iCloud online storage as an additional space; but bear in mind you only get 5GB free.
 To increase this, you have to pay a monthly subscription starting at $1 per month for 50GB.
 This is why we recommend paying extra for larger capacity iPhone models when you buy one.

 Finally, once you’re inside the Apple ecosystem, it can be difficult to escape.
-Many accessories are Apple-only, apps you purchase can’t be swapped to Android or vice versa, and if you buy an Apple Watch Series 6 or Apple Watch SE — which we recommend if you want a smartwatch — then it only works with an iPhone.
-Provided you understand the commitment you’ll be making for the next two years minimum, an iPhone will serve you so well, you may not want to switch to another brand at all.
+Many accessories are Apple-only, apps you purchase can’t be swapped to Android or vice versa, and if you buy an Apple Watch Series 7 or Apple Watch SE — which we recommend if you want a smartwatch — then it only works with an iPhone.
+Provided you understand the commitment you’ll be making for the next two years minimum, an iPhone will serve you so well, that you may not want to switch to another brand at all.